 - Paying for value survey for plans/payers (Excel spreadsheet)

 - See 2018 survey results

-The HCA Value-based Roadmap lays out how HCA will fundamentally change how health care is provided by implementing new models of care that drive toward population-based care.
+The roadmap plays out how HCA will fundamentally change how health care is provided by implementing new models of care that drive toward population-based care.